Ja'Din shootdown incident: Aftermath

-The Su-22 began violently shaking as it fell to the ground.
-The Syrian pilot Captain Ali Fahd was able to successfully eject before the plane could explode, and turned on his emergency transponder.
-Tremel and his wingman were now deep in enemy air defense range with the Russian Su-27 still overhead.
-With clearance from the Joint Terminal Air Controller, they began to exit the area.
-A nearby KC-10 Extender was able to refuel the fighters and give a quick moment of clarity after the tense situation.
-Tremel and his wingman were cleared to head back to the carrier, of which they took the route through Iraq instead.
+The Su-22 shook violently as it fell to the ground.
+The Syrian pilot, Captain Ali Fahd, ejected before the plane exploded and turned on his emergency transponder.
+Tremel and his wingman were now deep inside enemy air defense range with the Russian Su-27 still overhead.
+With clearance from the joint terminal air controller, they departed the area.
+A nearby KC-10 Extender refueled the fighters.
+Tremel and his wingman were cleared to return to the carrier, taking the route through Iraq.
 The two F/A-18Cs were ordered to provide close air support for Iraqi forces fighting the Islamic State in Mosul.
-During this time, the two F/A-18Cs conducted airstrikes before finally returning to the George H.W.
-Bush.
+The two F/A-18Cs conducted airstrikes before finally returning to the Bush.

-Immediately after the shoot down, clashes broke out between Regime forces and Coalition backed Syrian Democratic Forces near Al-Resafa, according to the Syrian Observatory for Human Rights (SOHR).
+Immediately after the shootdown, clashes broke out between Government forces and Coalition-backed Syrian Democratic Forces near Al-Resafa, according to the Syrian Observatory for Human Rights (SOHR).

-Following the downing, the SDF withdrew from Ja’Din after being attacked by pro-regime militiamen according to The Pentagon.
+Following the downing, the SDF withdrew from Ja'Din after being attacked by pro-Government militiamen, according to The Pentagon.

-Captain Ali Fahd, the pilot of the Su-22 was found alive in the village of Shuwaihat by regime forces the next day.
+Captain Ali Fahd, the pilot of the Su-22, was found alive in the village of Shuwaihat by Government forces the next day.

-Two days after the shoot down, a US F-15 fighter jet shot down another Iranian operated Shahed 129 armed drone in the same area where the Su-22 was brought down, making it the third aircraft shoot down of a pro-regime aircraft that month.
+Two days after the shootdown, a US F-15 fighter jet shot down another Iranian-operated Shahed 129 armed drone in the same area where the Su-22 was brought down, making it the third aircraft shootdown of a pro-Government aircraft that month.

-In September 2017, at a Tailhook Association panel, the Hornet and Super Hornet pilots involved in the incident gave a moment by moment eyewitness account of what led to, and happened during, and after the incident.
+In September 2017, at a Tailhook Association panel, the Hornet and Super Hornet pilots involved in the incident gave a moment-by-moment eyewitness account of the incident and surrounding events.